Guinan (Star Trek): History

 When Goldberg made her first appearance as Guinan, in the episode "The Child", she was credited as a "Special Guest Star" alongside Diana Muldaur who appeared throughout the second season as Doctor Katherine Pulaski.
-Guinan-centric episodes would end up being scheduled throughout the rest of the run of The Next Generation to coincide with the future availability of Goldberg, who at the time was continuing to appear in films and other work.
-In one instance, for "Imaginary Friend", Guinan was written in at short notice, taking lines originally intended for other characters after Goldberg became available at short notice unexpectedly.
+Guinan-centric episodes were scheduled throughout the rest of the run of The Next Generation to coincide with the availability of Goldberg, who at the time was continuing to appear in films and other work.
+In one instance, for "Imaginary Friend", Guinan was written in at short notice, taking lines intended for other characters after Goldberg became available at short notice unexpectedly.

 There were plans to introduce a son of Guinan at some point in The Next Generation, but this never occurred.
-The idea was resurrected during the writing process of the Star Trek: Deep Space Nine episode "Rivals", with the character of Martus Mazur originally intended to be Guinan's son.
+The idea was resurrected during the writing process of the Star Trek: Deep Space Nine episode "Rivals", with the character of Martus Mazur intended to be Guinan's son.
 After Goldberg was unable to make a guest appearance, the relationship between the two characters was written out.
 However, the first time that the El-Aurian species was mentioned by name was in this episode, but this may have been inspired by the scripts for Star Trek Generations which the writing team would have seen by that point in the production of the series.

-Goldberg would go on to become intrinsically linked to Star Trek, and a personal friend of creator Gene Roddenberry, subsequently being one of the eulogists at his funeral in 1991.
+Goldberg became intrinsically linked to Star Trek, and she became a personal friend of creator Gene Roddenberry, subsequently being one of the eulogists at his funeral in 1991.
 During the initial production of Star Trek VI: The Undiscovered Country, she met with director Nicholas Meyer to discuss appearing as a Klingon in the film.
 This was vetoed by actor Leonard Nimoy, who had taken the lead on arrangements for the film, as with Christian Slater already set to appear in the film he did not want to be overwhelmed with celebrity cameos.
 She later described Guinan as a combination of Yoda, herself and Andrei Sakharov, adding that she was "more grateful for Star Trek now as a mother and grandmother" and described the prospect of Star Trek, saying "We all need to believe there is a good, positive future for us."